Contracting in NZ

 Thinking of branching out on your own but not sure where to start?

-with a specific outcome/project they have in mind to be delivered, as post this, they won't require a permanent staff member.
-They utilise our services because of our in-depth access to talent in the market, and our ability to turn around highly qualified capability.
+Independent contractors are significant players in the job market - in particular, the technology industry.
+Our clients will come to us with a specific outcome or a one-off project they have in mind to be delivered, as post this, they won't require a permanent employee.
+They utilise our services because of our in-depth access to talent in the market and our ability to turn around highly qualified capability.

 Financially Rewarding: Contractors get paid a premium and have the opportunity to earn more than if you were to work in a permanent role.

-Networking: As a contractor you are continually going into new environments and networking as you start engagements.
-It is a great way to meet new people, build your reputation and hear about new job opportunities,
+Networking: As a contractor, you are continually going into new environments and networking as you start engagements.
+It is a great way to meet new people, build your reputation and hear about new job opportunities.

-Reduced Security: Along with the contracts being typically 3 – 6 months, as a contractor your job security is less than that of a permanent staff member.
+Reduced Security: Along with the contracts being typically 3 – 6 months, as a contractor, your job security is less than that of a permanent staff member.
 Usually contractors are the first to go within a restructure or where any cost-cutting measures are applied.

 Potentially Irregular Income: There is the risk that the gap between contracts could be weeks.
 You will need to budget for this.

 Constantly Looking: As a contractor, you naturally want to ensure you have work lined up post your contract end date.
-Searching involves time and energy and is where having a good relationship with a recruitment agency (and of course Recruit I.T.) has its benefits.
+Searching involves time and energy and is where having a good working relationship with a recruitment agency (and of course Recruit I.T.) has its benefits.

 No. You do not need to set up a limited company to go contracting.
-Many of our contractors are a mixture of GST Registered, Limited Company, or working via a Tax Agency such as HNRY.
+Many of our contractors are a mixture of GST Registered, Limited Company, or working via a Tax Agency such asHNRY.

-You must register for GST if your annual turnover for the previous 12 month period has exceeded $60,000, if you expect that your turnover will exceed $60,000 within the next 12 month period, or if you charge GST in your prices.
+You must register for GST if your annual turnover for the previous 12-month period has exceeded $60,000, if you expect your turnover will exceed $60,000 within the next 12 month period, or if you charge GST in your prices.
 If you’re not already registered for GST as a sole trader, you can do this through the IRD website – it only takes a couple of minutes.

 Effective from 1 April 2017, Recruit I.T. (and all other recruitment agencies) are obligated to deduct withholding tax (WT) from all payments made to you and report this to IRD monthly.
 You need to complete and send us the tax notification form IR330C prior to starting your contract.